-• When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
+- A copy of any state document or any printout from the state system showing your active Medicaid status.
+The active date shown has to be in the month of July or later of last year. - Proof of a Medicaid payment for a stay at a medical facility.
+Your stay at the medical facility must be at least one full month long, and must be in the month of July or later of last year - A billing statement from the facility showing the Medicaid payment. - A copy of any state document or any printout from the state system showing the Medicaid payment for you. - If you first show one of the documents listed above as proof at the pharmacy, please also send us a copy.
+Mail the document to the plan address on the back page of this book.. - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
+Either we will forward a check to you in the amount of your overpayment, or we will offset future copayments.
 If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
-If a state paid on your behalf, we may make payment directly to the state.
+If a state paid on your behalf, we may make the payment directly to the state.
 Please contact Member Services if you have questions.

-What if you have coverage from a State Pharmaceutical Assistance Program (SPAP)?
+What if you have Extra Help and coverage from a State Pharmaceutical Assistance Program (SPAP)?

 Many states and the U.S. Virgin Islands offer help paying for prescriptions, drug plan premiums and/or other drug costs.
-If you are enrolled in a State Pharmaceutical Assistance Program (SPAP), or any other program that provides coverage for Part D drugs (other than "Extra Help"), you still get the 70% discount on covered brand name drugs.
-Also, the plan pays 5% of the costs of brand drugs in the coverage gap.
-The
+If you are enrolled in a State Pharmaceutical Assistance Program (SPAP), Medicare's Extra Help pays first.